Through-the-earth communications: Cave radios

-Early models were called "speleophones"—examples include Bob Mackin's "Molefone".
-The Molefone is called "one of the first practical cave radios," though it is no longer manufactured.
-Other popular LF/VLF radios include the HeyPhone and the Nicola System.
-All three operate single (upper) sideband on 87 kHz in the LF band.
+Early models were called "speleophones"—for instance Bob Mackin's "Molefone".
+The Molefone is called "one of the first practical cave radios", though it is no longer manufactured.
+Other popular LF/VLF radios include the HeyPhone, Nicola System and Cave-Link.
+HeyPhone and Nicola operate single (upper) sideband on 87 kHz in the LF band, while Cave-Link uses different frequencies between 20–140 kHz depending on the expected distance at 30 W power.

-Systems like Molefone and HeyPhone operate as single-sideband (USB) 87 kHz radio with earthed electrodes of 25–100 metres (80' to 330') length.
+Systems like Molefone and HeyPhone operate as single-sideband (USB) 87 kHz radio with earthed electrodes of 25–100 metres (80 to 330 feet) length.
 Design for HeyPhone system is openly available.
+European Cave Rescue Association (ECRA) maintains a list of systems scalable and reliable enough to be used for cave rescue operations.
+As of April 2023 the catalogue lists CaveLink (Germany), Nicola (Great Britain), μHeyPhone (Great Britain) and Pimprenelle (France) as operational wireless systems.

 Personal emergency device

 There are several systems that have been recently developed.
 One system is known as the PED System, where PED is an acronym for personal emergency device.
 Initially developed after a mining disaster in Australia at Moura No. 4 Coal Mine in 1986, and further developed after the Moura No. 2 Coal Mine explosion in 1994 where the need for a communication system to survive major incidents underground was identified in the inquiries into the disasters.

 PED is a one-way text paging device, with wide use in Australia, as well as installations in the United States, China, Canada, Mongolia, Chile, Tanzania, and Sweden.
 Australian company MST Global (formerly Mine Site Technologies) began the development of PED in 1987, and it became commercially available and Mine Safety & Health Administration (MSHA) approved in 1991.
 The best documented use of PED during a mine emergency is from the Willow Creek Mine Fire in 1998 in Utah, where it was able to quickly alert miners underground of the need to evacuate before toxic fumes from the fire filled the mine.
 Reports of this use can be seen on the MSHA website.